 Perhaps the main reason why mail offers are no longer competitive with online offers is the fact that credit card companies are getting wise.
 Unless you go online, there is no way to compare the deal that lands in your mailbox.
 Thus, credit card companies can safely assume that a good portion of the people who receive their mail invitations won’t take the time to do some comparison shopping.
 Because of this, they can offer these people just about anything.

 A prime example of just how much better online credit card offers are landed in my mailbox this weekend.
 Citibank sent me an offer for a balance transfer credit card with a 3.99% promotional APR until May of 2012.
 On the surface, this looked like a great deal.
-However, it is possible to get a 0% APR balance transfer from Discover online that lasts for 18 months* with the Discover IT™.
+However, it is possible to get a 0% APR balance transfer from Discover online that lasts for 18 months with the Discover it® 18 Month Balance Transfer Offer.

 If I had accepted Citi’s 3.99% offer and transferred $5,000 from a credit card with a 15% interest rate, I could have saved about $700 on interest expenses.
 And, while saving $700 is pretty cool, I could have saved around $1200 on interest if I had taken advantage of their 0% offer.
 Clearly, comparing credit cards online pays off.